-Nimir Resins Limited (PSX: NRSL) was established as a private limited company in 1964 under the Companies Act, 1913 (now, Companies Act, 2017).
-It was later converted into a public limited company in 1991.
-The company’s ultimate parent company is Nimir Industrial Chemicals while Nimir Resins is a subsidiary of Nimir Management (Private) Limited.
+Nimir Resins Limited (PSX: NRSL) was set up in 1964 as a private limited company under the Companies Act, 1913 (now, Companies Act, 2017).
+Several years later, in 1991 it was converted into a public limited company.
+The company is part of the larger Nimir Group of Companies.
+Nimir Industrial Chemicals is the ultimate parent company while Nimir Resins is a subsidiary of Nimir Management (Private) Limited.

-The key operation of the company is to manufacture surface coating resins, polyesters for paint industry and optical brightener and textile auxiliaries for the textile industry.
-The five business lines under which its product offering is categorized are textile auxiliaries and binders, unsaturated polyester resins, coatings and emulsions, pulp and paper chemicals, adhesives and graphics and trading and exports.
+Nimir Resins manufactures surface coating resins, polyesters for paint industry and optical brightener and textile auxiliaries for the textile industry.
+The company has five business lines: textile auxiliaries and binders, unsaturated polyester resins, coatings and emulsions, pulp and paper chemicals, adhesives and graphics and trading and exports.